awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Volume Tags<a name="dlm-tagging-volumes"></a>

 Amazon DLM uses resource tags to identify the EBS volumes to back up\.
 Tags are customizable metadata that you can assign to your AWS resources \(including EBS volumes and snapshots\)\.
-Amazon DLM policies \(described below\) target each volume with a specific tag\.
+An Amazon DLM policy \(described below\) targets a volume for backup using a single unique tag\.
+Multiple tags can be assigned to a volume if you want to run multiple policies on it\.

 You can't use a '\\' or '=' character in a tag key\.

-For more information, see [Tagging Your Amazon EC2 Resources](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.
+For more information about tagging Amazon EC2 objects, see [Tagging Your Amazon EC2 Resources](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.

 ### Snapshot Tags<a name="dlm-tagging-snapshots"></a>